BlacketWare/Docs/client/README.md

 ```

 ### other oddities
-in all.js, 'envi' is set to always have a heart next to it. xotic is a SIMP!
+- in all.js, 'envi' is set to always have a heart next to it. xotic is a SIMP!
+- xotic uses the [httpOnly](https://expressjs.com/en/resources/middleware/session.html#:~:text=the%20maxAge%20option.-,cookie.httpOnly,-Specifies%20the%20boolean) to prevent cookie grabbing. phishing pages or directly getting someone's password are now the only ways to "hack" someone.